Santa won't be driving home for Christmas any time soon after this ho-ho-hold-up on a road in Cambridgeshire...

-There was chaos on one the UK's main motorways on Tuesday morning after a lorry crashed and spilled cola syrup all over the road!
+In November 2016, there was chaos on one the UK's main motorways after a lorry crashed and spilled cola syrup all over the road!

-Thankfully, nobody was seriously injured in the incident that happened late on Monday night in Manchester, England.
+Thankfully, nobody was seriously injured in the incident.

-However, the motorway police were still working to clear things up at lunchtime on Tuesday - with cars still getting held up.
+However, the motorway police were still working to clear things up at lunchtime the following day - with cars still getting held up.

-People in Hampshire, southern England, driving to work got held up earlier this year when they found themselves face-to-face with a daring emu on the road.
+People in Hampshire driving to work got held when they found themselves face to face with a daring emu on the road.